east-sussex-county-council/Escc.ClientDependencyFramework/README.md

 * Has a slightly different config transform to target the non-standard location used by Umbraco
 * Depends on Umbraco, so that Umbraco is added to the target project first, meaning its configuration file is present and able to be transformed by this package.

+## Escc.ClientDependency.WebForms

+This is a previous, home-grown solution for combining CSS and JavaScript files.
+New implementations should use the newer approach above, which offers all the same features, as well as extra ones such as compatibility with ASP.NET MVC.

+The `Css` and `Script` classes in this project provide a flexible way to load and concatenate client-side files on WebForms pages, with the bundles worked out at runtime rather than compile time.
+This is documented in `CombineStaticFilesHandler`.